-The focus has grown from developing 'art activities' for older people to clinically defined and measured programmes addressing cognitive levels pre and post comparative exercises within Ben Uri designed programmes.
+The focus has grown from developing art activities for older people to clinically defined and measured programmes addressing cognitive levels pre and post comparative exercises within Ben Uri designed programmes.

-Our principle objectives are to develop portable replicable packages that can be used extensively across the country with leader notes and best practice using reproductions from the Ben Uri collection.
+Our principle objectives are to develop portable, replicable packages that can be used extensively across the country with leader notes and best practice using reproductions from the Ben Uri collection.

-Other programming have been developed through the leadership of the distinguished Art Therapist and lecturer Jane Landes.
+Other programming has been developed through the leadership of the distinguished Art Therapist and lecturer Jane Landes.
 We support trainee art therapists within their university placements, give talks and training to a wide range of institutions, and provide gallery tours and art workshops to clients with a broad range of needs.